franky920920/QRcode_JavaScript_Scanner/readme.md

 Do anything you need to do!

 P.S.:
-https://cdn.hackathontwjr.ml/ is the CDN server for this project, You can use this CDN source or download it and use include the local file.
+https://cdn.frankychen.net/ is my private CDN site using Amazon CloudFront, You can use this CDN source or download it and use include the local file.
+Using this CDN site in your project is not allowed until you get my permission.

 ---
 Copyright 2020 Franky Chen